archer-v/boogieman/README.md

 - web (GET request with response code checking)
 - openvpn
 - cmd (arbitrary console command with exit code checking)
-- traceroute (with checking of a particular host in a traceroute)
+- traceroute (with checking of presense of a particular host in a traceroute)
 - any additional probes can be created

 All probes can returns additional data, like timings, response codes, stdout, etc